To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 Switzerland to Belgrade & Montenegro

-Option 1, Switzerland to Belgrade using the Zurich-Zagreb sleeper - the time-effective option
+Option 3, Switzerland to Belgrade using the Zurich-Zagreb sleeper - currently involves a bus

 The Zurich to Zagreb sleeper train boarding at Zurich HB